 Find out when a BERNINA specialist will be in your area.

 The Training & Education Team at BERNINA presents a series of diverse posts with the best tips and tricks to help you sewing successfully.

 In the inspiration Magazine Nr.
-01/21 we have designed the cuts of the dress 121-20 and the skirt 121-17 with a cut button border.
+01/21 we have designed the patterns of the dress 121-20 and the skirt 121-17 with a cut button border.
 This is the fastest and easiest way to sew a button border.
 Depending on the fabric used there is no need to iron on a stabiliser.